-Effective upon completion of the Transaction, the Advisor assumed the role as investment advisor to the Company.
-The Advisor did not own any shares of the Company at December 31, 2017 and 2016.
+Effective upon completion of the Transaction, BlackRock Advisors, LLC assumed the role as investment adviser to the Company.
+BlackRock Advisors, LLC does not own any shares of the Company at March 31, 2016.

-At December 31, 2017, 2016 and 2015, other entities affiliated with the Administrator and Advisor beneficially owned approximately 462,000, 490,000 and 327,000 shares, respectively, of the Company's common stock, representing approximately 0.6%, 0.7% and 0.4% of the total shares outstanding.
+At March 31, 2016 and December 31, 2015, other entities affiliated with the Administrator and Advisor beneficially owned approximately 348,000 and 327,000 shares, respectively, of the Company's common stock, representing approximately 0.5% and 0.4%, respectively, of the total shares outstanding.
+An entity affiliated with the Administrator has ownership and financial interests in the Advisor.